Tips for preventing household pests in honor of National Home Ownership Month

 Taking steps to prevent pests before they become a problem, as well as taking quick action and contacting a licensed pest professional if they appear, can save homeowners some serious headaches down the road.
-For example, termites cause approximately $5 billion in property damage every year, and this damage is not typically covered by homeowners insurance.
+For example, termites cause approximately $5 billion in property damage every year, and this damage is not typically covered by homeowners or car insurance.
+If you are still looking for a great car insurance, then check out One Sure Insurance.
 Rodents bring a slew of hazards into a home as they can increase the potential risk for fires by chewing through wood, drywall and electrical wires.
 Additionally, mice are capable of dropping up to 25,000 fecal pellets each year, an estimated 70 times each day, threatening both human health and property.

 The National Pest Management Association (NPMA) recommends these everyday prevention tips for protecting a home from destructive household pests:

 - Seal cracks and holes on the outside of the home including entry points for utilities and pipes.

 - Keep tree branches and shrubbery well-trimmed and away from the house.